Peter-Ebert/Valli-Encoding/README.md

 * [Final Thoughts](#final-thoughts)

 ## Introduction
 This repository contains a basic *proof of concept* implementation of what I'd like to call Valli encoding, which leverages the exact count of the symbol frequencies to compress the input with combinatorics.
+The output will be some number between 0 (inclusive) and the number of permutations of symbols in the frequency table (exclusive).
 The input is processed one unique symbol at a time using the number of combinations (binomials) that could occur before placing each symbol, the sum of which generates a single symbol's encoding.
 These symbol encodings can then be combined together based on the number of permutations of each preceeding symbol.
 For a more detailed walkthrough see [how the code works](the-algorithm.md).

 I'd be happy to be politely corrected if this already exists, as far as I can tell this is a novel approach, but I am just a problem solver for fun.
 If I use any terminology incorrectly please correct me with references, that's how I learn best.